 The plants readily available for cultivation tend to be easy-keepers.
 They branch freely and perform well, even for beginning gardeners.

 They make an exciting addition to any collection because of the array of colors they display.

-Foliage transitions through shades of green, yellow, purple and red seasonally.
-Additionally, these plants may flower from time-to-time.
+Foliage transitions seasonally through shades of green, yellow, purple, and red.
+Additionally, these plants may flower from time to time.

 When one rosette finishes flowering, it dies, but surrounding rosettes live on.
 One cultivar (Aeonium simsii) does not die after flowering.